Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Connections to quantum gravity

 An alternative route to a connection between strange metals and quantum gravity uses the AdS/CFT correspondence of string theory.
 This is a correspondence between a conformal field theory (CFT) in flat $d$-dimensional space, and gravity on a AdS$_{d+2}$ spacetime \cite{Maldacena:1997re,Witten:1998qj}.
 The canonical example in spatial dimension $d=3$ is SU($N_{YM})$ Yang-Mills gauge theory with $\mathcal{N}=4$ supersymmetry \cite{Maldacena:1997re}, and in spatial dimension $d=2$ is SU($N_{YM})$ Yang-Mills gauge theory with $\mathcal{N}=8$ supersymmetry \cite{Aharony:2008ug}.
 Both theories are conformally invariant, and map to {\it neutral} $\mathcal{Q}=0$ black hole solutions of the action Eq.~(\ref{EM}), with coupling constants \beqn \kappa = \bar{\kappa} \, N_{YM}^{-a} \, L^{d/2} \quad, \quad g_F = \bar{g}_F \, N_{YM}^{-a}\, L^{(d-2)/2}\,, \eeqn where $\bar{\kappa}$ and $\bar{g}_F$ are dimensionless constants of order unity, and $a=1$ for $d=3$, and $a=3/4$ for $d=2$.

 To obtain a connection to strange metals, we have to `dope' these CFTs {\it i.e.\/} we have to place them in a chemical potential coupling to a global U(1) symmetry, which induces a conjugate charge density $N_{YM}^{2a} \mathscr{Q}_{YM}$ \cite{Hartnoll:2007ih}.
 In the gravity theory, this doped CFT maps to the same charged black hole solutions we have considered for the SYK model, with the crucial difference that the relevant solutions are the flat {\it black-brane\/} solutions in Section~\ref{sec:brane}, which describe the strange metals produced by doped supersymmetric Yang-Mills theory in infinite $d$-dimensional space in the limit of large $N_{YM}$.
 We note that the doping breaks the supersymmetry, so the low energy theory has no supersymmetry.
 The non-zero charge density in the supersymmetric Yang-Mills theory introduces a length scale of order $[\mathscr{Q}_{YM}]^{-1/d}$, and we are interested in physics at longer length scales.
 At these length scales, black brane solutions described in Section~\ref{sec:brane} have a AdS$_2 \times R^d$ geometry \cite{Liu2}.
 The doped Yang-Mills theories are described by continuum Lagrangians similar to the disorder-free models of non-Fermi liquids we considered in Section~\ref{sec:cfs} \cite{Huijse:2011ef,Huijse:2011hp}.
-The holographic flow of the doped Yang-Mills theory to a AdS$_2$ geometry is therefore significant evidence that the models of Section~\ref{sec:cfs} have an intermediate energy range over which their physics is described by the SYK-like local criticality (which we explored in Section~\ref{sec:tJU} for models of strong correlation with random exchange).
+The holographic flow of the doped Yang-Mills theory to a AdS$_2$ geometry is therefore evidence that models in the class of Section~\ref{sec:cfs} could have an intermediate energy range over which their physics is described by the SYK-like local criticality.
 While the SYK-critical state of Section~\ref{sec:tJU} is unstable to spin glass order at the lowest temperatures, there could be a crossover from local criticality to the momentum-dependent Fermi surface physics at the lowest energies for the models of Section~\ref{sec:cfs}.
 This is in contrast to the supersymmetric doped Yang-Mills theories, for which the AdS$_2$ geometry is stable down to zero temperature in the large $N_{YM}$ limit.
 We note another discussion \cite{Iqbal:2011in,Iqbal:2011ae} with a related point of view.